 9.2 During festive periods, portable toilets will be arranged, whilst both the existing and proposed toilets will not be opened to public.
 All visitors will be directed to use the portable toilets by the on-site staff or the notice placed in front of both toilets.
-As only staff will be allowed to use the toilets, the average sewage flow to the proposed on-site STP is 0.56 m3/day.
-In addition, approximately eight cabin toilets (each with four toilet rooms and four urinals) will be erected near the entrance of the Proposed Development.
-Six desludging vehicles will be arranged to tank away sewage from the cabin toilets and discharge to ALCPTW.
+As only staff will be allowed to use the toilets, the average sewage flow to the proposed on-site STP is 1.96 m3/day.
+In addition, approximately one (1) cabin toilet (each with four toilet rooms and four urinals) will be erected near the entrance of the Proposed Development to cater for the sewage of 5.96 m3/day.
+One (1) desludging vehicle will be arranged to tank away sewage from the cabin toilets and discharge to ALCPTW.
+One (1) trip per day per vehicle would be required.
+The potential traffic impact due to the proposed trip of tinkering away will be incorporated into the Traffic impact Assessment.
 Various portable toilets for special events or festive days are shown in Figure 9.2.